dundalek/firewrap/README.md

 #### The Principle of Least Privilege

 - Process should have the lowest level of privilege needed to accomplish its task.
+- Secure by default
   - Default Deny as a baseline: Everything is forbidden unless explicitly allowed.
 - Sometimes hard to achieve in practice.
-  - Be pragmatic to allow starting with wider sandboxes, but have mechanisms to show warnings as a reminder to nudge to tighten as future improvements.
+  - Be pragmatic to allow starting with wider sandboxes, but have mechanisms to show warnings as a reminder to nudge to tighten in future iterations.

-#### Tooling (ideas)
+#### Tooling

 Creating sandbox profiles takes a lot of effort.
 A good sandboxing solution should provide tools to assist with the effort.